PublicSatanicVoid/DragonsOnline/README.md

 The codebase is divided into several plugins, each with a specific purpose.
 The core plugin is `dragons-core` and contains all necessary functionality to create a minimally working game.
 All other plugins depend either directly or indirectly on `dragons-core`.

 A full listing of current plugins:
 - `dragons-core` provides the base functionality for the game.
-Simple (vanilla) mobs/NPCs and items can function fully with just this plugin.
+Simple mobs/NPCs and items can function fully with just this plugin.

 - `dragons-npcs` extends mob/NPC functionality to allow for custom models and behavior, such as particle auras.
 This functionality hooks into the core by extending the `NPCAddon` abstract class and registering each addon with the `AddonRegistry`.